 When I later walked the Avebury complex I experienced the intensification of life force vitality I have come to recognize in places of numinosity and telleric force.
-There is no doubt in my mind (or body mind) that these sites marked places of intrinsic geomantic power, and the placement of stones also served to intensify or channel the animating Earth energies present.
+There is no doubt in my mind (or body mind) that these sites marked places of intrinsic geomantic power.
+Stones were placed there because of the qualities of place, and they were positioned as well to intensify or channel the animating Earth energies present, as well as aligning with cycles of the Solstices, Equinoxes, moon cycles, and even certain star systems.
 Sacred landscapes also augment their healing or consciousness elevating properties through the interaction of generations of people with the "spirit of the land" through geomantic reciprocity.

 I also went to Glastonbury, to visit the Chalice Well.
 Glastonbury is the source of the Arthurian legends, of Merlin and the Lady of the Lake.
 Once the hill called the Tor was actually surrounded by a lake.
 During the Middle Ages it contained the great Gothic Cathedral of Glastonbury.
 Dowsers speak of the “crossing of the Michael and Mary lines” at the Tor, as well as the more mutable “Dragon lines” of serpentine force .
 Now called the "Red Spring" and the "White Spring", the source of the Chalice Well is still revered by pilgrims.
 The red color is iron oxide being deposited by the springs - the white spring deposits calcium, leaving a white tinge as it passes over.
 The Avalonian springs are famous………….but in truth, there are hundreds of once revered historical wells and springs throughout the UK, many of them still named for St. Brigit, the ancient Goddess of the Isles of Britannia.